 - Touch and hold one of the top-row keys until a menu appears then select a number.
-Keys with alternate characters display an ellipsis (...) below the character. - Touch the Shift key once for a single capital letter.
-Touch the Shift key twice to lock in uppercase.
-Touch the Shift key a third time to unlock Capslock. - Touch ?1© to switch to the numbers, symbols keyboard and additional symbols.
+Keys with alternate characters display an ellipsis ( ... ) below the character. - Touch and hold the Shift key with one finger, touch one or more capital letters or symbols to enter them, and then lift both fingers to return to the lowercase keyboard. - Touch to switch to the numbers and symbols keyboard. - Touch the we key on the numbers and symbols keyboard to view additional symbols.